Personal Injury Lawyers

 Police officers responding to accidents must create a report if there is more than $400 in property damage or a person dies or suffers injuries.
 If you talk to the police office at your accident scene, don’t admit fault or lie to them about what happened.
 After the officer completes the report, you’re generally free to leave the scene.

-Call Nahon, Saharovich & Trotz (NST) for a free consultation any hour of the day at (800) 529-4004.
-Our personal injury attorneys can inform you of your legal rights and advocate for your best interests.
+Call Nahon, Saharovich & Trotz (NST Law) for a free consultation any hour of the day at (800) 529-4004.
+Our Memphis personal injury attorneys can inform you of your legal rights and advocate for your best interests.

-NST and its legal team and staff members have experience handling cases throughout the Mid-South, including Arkansas, Missouri, Kentucky, Mississippi, and Illinois.
+Our legal team and staff members have experience handling cases throughout the Mid-South, including Arkansas, Missouri, Kentucky, Mississippi, and Illinois.
 If someone else’s wrongful or negligent conduct caused you harm, you may be entitled to compensation for your resulting damages.
-Contact us today.
+Contact us today to get started by scheduling a time for your free consultation.